intel-analytics/ipex-llm/python/llm/example/CPU/HF-Transformers-AutoModels/Model/codeshell/README.md

 #### 2.3 Arguments Info
 In the example, several arguments can be passed to satisfy your requirements:

-- `--repo-id-or-model-path`: str, argument defining the huggingface repo id for the CodeShell-7B model to be downloaded, or the path to the huggingface checkpoint folder.
+- `--repo-id-or-model-path`: str, argument defining the huggingface repo id for the CodeShell model to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'WisdomShell/CodeShell-7B'`.
 - `--prompt`: str, argument defining the prompt to be inferred (with integrated prompt format for code).
 It is default to be `def print_hello_world():`.
 - `--n-predict`: int, argument defining the max number of tokens to predict.
 It is default to be `50`.